Dash renders web applications as a “single-page app”. When using dcc.Link

 )

-Query string parameters in a URL can be captured by Pages.
+Query string parameters in a URL are captured by Pages and passed to the layout function as keyword arguments.

 Example - Single Query String Parameter